themaddoctor/linux-mybook-tools/README.md

 Try ReallyMine for creating decrypted disk images on Mac, Windows, and linux. https://github.com/andlabs/reallymine ReallyMine is not my project.
 It has its own forum, if you need to ask about it.

+If you find my email online, please be advised that I ignore all messages to that address.
+The only way to get help is through this site.
+TY